Signature scents, music, mannequins wearing the latest styles…

-With the rise of on-demand logistics, it’s never been easier to optimize for a speedy delivery.
+With the rise of on-demand logistics, it’s never been easier to optimise for a speedy delivery.

-Along with establishing strong carrier partnerships, a third-party logistics (3PL) provider operates multiple fulfillment centers in different regions and major cities across the globe (not to mention they negotiate discounted shipping rates with carriers).
+Along with establishing strong courier partnerships, a third-party logistics (3PL) provider operates multiple fulfilment centres in different regions and major cities across the globe (not to mention they negotiate discounted shipping rates with couriers).

 A 3PL’s distribution model allows merchants to allocate inventory in different locations based on where there is the most demand.
-Once you connect your online store to the 3PL’s software, orders are automatically routed to the nearest fulfillment center.
+Once you connect your online store to the 3PL’s software, orders are automatically routed to the nearest fulfilment centre.

 A 3PL partner enables an ecommerce business to provide fast, efficient delivery for all customers, no matter where they live, at an affordable price that doesn’t cut into profit margins.